 She explained her periods had always been regular and remained regular.
-Her skin had been clear for the majority of her adult life, but in the last couple of years the pimples began to crop up, especially around her jaw line.
+Her skin had been clear for the majority of her adult life.
+It was only in the last couple of years the pimples began to crop up, especially around her jawline.

-She shared that she had noticed the darkening of her facial hair and the need to blot her face more often due to excess oil before the acne became a regular resident and the chin hair took a sharp turn towards dark, thick and coarse.
+She had noticed the darkening of her facial hair.
+The need to blot her face more often due to excess oil.
+Then the acne became a regular resident and the chin hair took a sharp turn towards dark, thick and coarse.

-Unfortunately, once the hair has changed it is irreversible, meaning you have to get it professionally removed once it becomes thick and coarse.
-This didn’t mean she had to live with it and certainly didn’t mean we weren’t going to try to prevent her from getting more!
+Unfortunately, the hair change is irreversible, you have to get it professionally removed once it becomes thick and coarse.
+This didn’t mean she had to live with it!
+It certainly didn’t mean we weren’t going to try to prevent her from getting more!

 How Insulin & Blood Sugar Issues Cause High Testosterone in Women

 I explained to Shannon that the same mechanisms that cause high testosterone in women with PCOS were likely at play.
 Shannon was an ‘eat on the run’ kind of gal and admitted that she was pretty inconsistent about meals.
-Although she was eating dairy and gluten free, she often found herself eating a bag of gluten free pretzels or a piece of fruit when feeling “desperately hungry.”
+Although she was eating dairy and gluten-free, she often ate a bag of gluten-free pretzels or fruit when feeling “desperately hungry.”

 Blood sugar dysregulation is at the crux of many hormone imbalances, with elevated testosterone being no exception.
 That means this missing meals business was wreaking havoc on Shannon’s complexion and mood.